-This book adapts a series of stories to highlight some of collaborative politics’ dynamics, from a range of jurisdictions.
+This book adapts a series of stories to highlight some of the dynamics of collaborative politics from a range of jurisdictions.
 It further analyzes the efficacy of storytelling as a learning tool and contributor to practice in different contexts.
-With collaborative politics often associated with negotiations among administrative actors, authors Robert Agranoff and Aleksey Kolpakov demonstrate how interorganization/interagency collaboration operates and is managed, as well as how it has been modified or adjusted in its fundamental core concepts of bureaucratic organization and hierarchy.
+With collaborative politics often associated with negotiations among administrative actors, authors Drs.
+Robert Agranoff and Aleksey Kolpakov demonstrate how interorganizational/interagency collaboration operates and is managed, as well as how it has been modified or adjusted in its fundamental core concepts of bureaucratic organization and hierarchy.
 The Politics of Collaborative Public Management is designed as a core text for undergraduate and graduate classes on collaborative management and governance.

 Beryl A. Radin, Georgetown University, USA